huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 # Acknowledgements

-This document liberally borrows text from [@?I-D.ietf-quic-http] authored by Mike Bishop, and from [@?RFC7858] authored by Zi Hu, Liang Zhu, John Heidemann, Allison Mankin, Duane Wessels, and Paul Hoffman.
+This document liberally borrows text from [@?I-D.ietf-quic-http] edited by Mike Bishop, and from [@?RFC7858] authored by Zi Hu, Liang Zhu, John Heidemann, Allison Mankin, Duane Wessels, and Paul Hoffman.

 The privacy issue with 0-RTT data and session resume were analyzed by